-Patients like Carol Pitman are living longer, more fulfilling lives thanks to advances in cancer therapies, such as immunotherapy and precision medicine.
+Patients like Carol Pitman are living longer, more fulfilling lives thanks to advances in cancer treatments.

 Vibrant and active at age 77, Carol Pitman came down with a cold after gathering with her friends to watch a football game in 2019.

-“I was still coughing a week later, so I went in to see my doctor right away,” Pitman recalled.
+“I was still coughing a week later, so I went in to see my doctor,” Pitman recalled.

 Following a physical exam, chest X-ray, and CT scan (another type of medical imaging), Pitman received some shocking news: She had lung cancer.

 Because she’d had no symptoms until developing a cough, Pitman was even more surprised to learn that her cancer was already at stage 4, meaning it had spread, or metastasized, from one lung to the other and to the surrounding lymph nodes.
 Lung cancer frequently goes undetected until it’s at an advanced stage because symptoms don’t appear before then or are mistaken for other health problems.